nucleuslabs/form-capacitor/docs/api.md

 This acts similar to a Higher Order Component.
 Although most hooks are supposed to reduce nesting, in this case  we are using context and we found wrapping the component with an observer function was convenient and easy to read.

-You only need to wrap the component in observer if you intend to use the useFormContext hook any where within the form.
+You only need to wrap the component in observer if you intend to use the useFormContext hook within the form.

-If you plan on DO NOT use any observables ie `formStateTree` or `erroMap` but only use the `useField`, `useFieldArray` and/or `useFormErrors` hooks in sub components they are pre-wrapped for you so you DO NOT need to wrap your functional component in `observer()`.
+If you DO NOT plan on using any form-capacitor observables directly in the form component but are using the `useField`, `useFieldArray` and/or `useFormErrors` hooks in sub components they will all work fine without the `observer()` wrapper because they are pre-wrapped with useObserver.

 ## `useFormContext`